 - The presence or absence of protective uniforms or equipment

-Liability in Missouri Sports Injury Cases
+Liability for Sports Injury Cases in Kansas City

 To make your case after a sports injury in Missouri, you must show a basis for the defendant’s duty to act; the omission or commission by the defendant that involves recklessness; and your resulting injury from the defendant’s actions.
 If you were not harmed by another participant in a sporting event, you still may have a negligent or intentional tort claim against a third party, such as the sport’s sponsor.